-When recruitment is open you will register your interest and complete our online eligibility form.
-This section checks your eligibility in line with our recruitment standards and will advise you immediately after the questionnaire if you meet the required standard.
+When recruitment is open, you will register your interest and complete our online eligibility form.
+This section checks your eligibility in line with our recruitment standards.
+You will be advised immediately after the questionnaire if you meet the required standard.

-Should a candidate be 'referred' at this stage for an eligibility review then a member of the recruitment team will contact them within one week of the closing date to advise them of the outcome of their review.
+If you are 'referred' at this stage for an eligibility review, then a member of the recruitment team will contact you within one week of the closing date to advise you of the outcome of your review.

-Once the eligibility stage has closed, all candidates who have met the required standard will be invited to fill in an application form.
-This requires the candidate to answer 3 Competency based questions.
+Once the eligibility stage has closed, if you have met the required standard you will be invited to fill in an application form and answer three competency based questions.

-All candidates will also need to demonstrate competence in written communication.
-Candidates will sit two written exercises, each lasting for approximately 30 minutes.
+You will also need to demonstrate competence in written communication.
+You will sit two written exercises, each lasting for approximately 30 minutes.

-For further information and familiarisation material please visit College of Policing - Recruit Assessment Centre for Police Constables
+For further information and familiarisation material, visit College of Policing - Recruit Assessment Centre for Police Constables.

-For further details of the Fitness test please refer to the Fitness test page.
+For further details of the fitness test, go to the fitness test page.

 The medical assessment will be carried out by the Force Occupational Health Nurses and this will include checking your:

-This includes Vetting and background checks, Biometric vetting (which consist of taking DNA and Fingerprint samples) and Professional Standard/Integrity checks, if applicable.
+This includes vetting and background checks, biometric vetting (which consist of taking DNA and fingerprint samples) and professional standard and integrity checks, if applicable.